Accla/graphulo/README.md

 whereas the main OneTable and TwoTable operations run at priority 7.
 These can be user-configured.

-Using the same name for two iterators on the same table in the same scope may result in exceptions at best and logical errors at worst.
+Using the same name for two iterators on the same table in the same diScopes may result in exceptions at best and logical errors at worst.
 Be especially careful with the name of a DynamicIterator.

-Sometimes iterators need to apply to a limited number of scopes.
+Sometimes iterators need to apply to a limited number of diScopes.
 OneTable and TwoTable have a special rule for respecting this for combiners applied to the results table.
 When an iterator is given to One- or TwoTable with the special option "_ONSCOPE_", Graphulo parses option value as a D4M string with the keywords "scan", "minc", and/or "majc".
-If at least one of them is present, then Graphulo will only add the iterator to the present scopes.
+If at least one of them is present, then Graphulo will only add the iterator to the present diScopes.
-Otherwise Graphulo adds the iterator to all three scopes.
+Otherwise Graphulo adds the iterator to all three diScopes.
 Use `GraphuloUtil.addOnScopeOption` to do this automatically.

 ##### RemoteSourceIterator